 Through the years of decades of admiring the built heritage of the property, descriptions also referenced the trees and gardens.
-In 1928, a survey of the property was produced, as shown in Figure 6, showing the outline of the "Home Farm" property.
+In 1928, a survey of the property was produced, showing the outline of the "Home Farm" property.
 On the west side, there is a line of trees from the orchard and then further east, a double line of White Pine trees, planted by Peter Patterson.
 Peter Patterson also planted the cedar hedge around the kitchen and lawn, and the front lawn cedar hedge still exists, shielding the property from Major Mackenzie Drive traffic.
-These plantings still provide a frame around the house and carriage house property, as shown on Figure 7 and should be considered to be the western edge of the contributing heritage elements of the property.
+These plantings still provide a frame around the house and carriage house property and should be considered to be the western edge of the contributing heritage elements of the property.